Xhevdet Bajraj

 Xhevdet Bajraj (Serbo-Croat: Dževdet Bajraj; 1960 – 22 June 2022) was an ethnic Albanian Kosovar poet and screenwriter who resided in Mexico.

 Biography

-Born in the Socialist Autonomous Province of Kosovo, Bajraj was granted residency in Mexico as a refugee thanks to the International Parliament of Writers that offered him the options of France, Italy or Mexico.
+Born in Panorc, Autonomous Province of Kosovo and Metohija, Bajraj was granted residency in Mexico as a refugee thanks to the International Parliament of Writers that offered him the options of France, Italy or Mexico.
 He fled the war in the Kosovo for a more peaceful Mexico City where he resided with his wife (a physician) and two children.

 Bajraj died on 22 June 2022 in Mexico City due to a brain tumor.